mahowak/mahowak.github.io/index.md

 ### About me

 {% newthought 'I am an assistant professor'%} in [linguistics](https://liberalarts.utexas.edu/linguistics/) at University of Texas at Austin (formerly at UCSB).
-I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).I am interested in what AI and computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language space.
-A major part of this work is developing and using techniques for interpreting AI models.
+I'm accepting students, am a member of the [Computational Linguistics Research Group](https://sites.utexas.edu/compling/) here at UT, and am part of the [wider UT Austin NLP community](https://www.nlp.utexas.edu).I am interested in what AI and computational language models can tell us about human language and the human mind, how linguistic efficiency can explain aspects of linguistic behavior and typology, and a variety of other topcis in the cognitive science of language.
+A major part of this work involves developing and using techniques for interpreting AI models.
 I also have interests in quantitative methods in the sciences.
 I am a winner of an NSF CAREER Award (2024-2029).

 I graduated with my Ph.D. from [Ted Gibson's psycholinguistics lab](http://tedlab.mit.edu/) in MIT's [Brain and Cognitive Sciences](http://bcs.mit.edu/) department and did my postdoc with [Dan Jurafsky](http://web.stanford.edu/~jurafsky/) (CS/Linguistics) and [Dan McFarland](https://profiles.stanford.edu/daniel-mcfarland) (Graduate School of Education) at Stanford.
 Before that, I was a Marshall Scholar at Oxford University studying linguistics with [Mary Dalrymple](http://users.ox.ac.uk/~cpgl0015/) and [Aditi Lahiri](http://www.ling-phil.ox.ac.uk/lahiri).
 And before that I was an undergrad in English at Harvard.{% sidenote 1 'About *me*: *Me* is the first person object pronoun in English.
 It goes back to the accusative and dative in Old English and before that to an Indo-European pronoun that would probably remind you of me.'%}